No second law of entanglement manipulation after all: Main results: irreversibility of entanglement manipulation

 \begin{thm} The two-qutrit state $\omega_3$ defined by~\eqref{omega_3} satisfies that \bb E_{d,\, \sepp}(\omega_3) = E_{d,\, \pptp}(\omega_3) = \log_2 \frac32 \approx 0.585 \ee but \bb E_{c,\, \sepp}^\epsilon (\omega_3) = E_{c,\, \pptp}^\epsilon (\omega_3) = 1 \ee for all $\epsilon\in [0,\, 1/2)$.
 In particular, the resource theory of entanglement is irreversible under either non-entangling or PPT-preserving operations. \end{thm}

 \begin{rem} The above result not only guarantees that the entanglement cost of the state $\omega_3$ under non-entangling operations is $1$.
 It also establishes a `pretty strong' converse~\cite{pretty-strong} for this value of the rate.
 Namely, every protocol that attempts to prepare $\omega_3$ from entanglement bits at a rate smaller than $1$ must incur an asymptotic error that is not only non-vanishing, but actually larger than a constant.
 This constant is $1/2$ in the current formulation of Theorem~\ref{irreversibility_thm}.
 However, we will see in Lemma~\ref{error_rate_tradeoff_lemma} that a careful analysis actually yields a slightly larger value of $2/3$.
-We refer the interested reader to Supplementary Note~\ref{strong_converses_note} for a more in-depth discussion of (pretty) strong converses and error-rate trade-offs. \end{rem}
+An even stronger statement (strong converse) can be shown for distillable entanglement, where no error smaller than $1$ can improve the transformation rates whatsoever.
+For simplicity, we have omitted these extensions from the statement of Theorem~\ref{irreversibility_thm}, and we instead refer the interested reader to Supplementary Note~\ref{strong_converses_note} for a more in-depth discussion of (pretty) strong converses and error-rate trade-offs. \end{rem}

 \begin{proof}[Proof of Theorem~\ref{irreversibility_thm}] We have that

 Here, (i)~is an elementary computation, (ii)~follows from the hashing inequality~\eqref{hashing_kp}, (iii)~is a consequence of the upper bound on distillable entanglement in~\eqref{eq:distillable_upper_Er}, (iv)~descends from the aforementioned sub-additivity of the relative entropy of $\K$-ness, (v)~is deduced by taking as ansatz in~\eqref{relent_kness} the state $\sigma_{AB} = P_3/3\in \SEP_{AB}\subseteq \PPT_{AB}$, and finally (vi)~comes again from a direct calculation.
 This proves~\eqref{omega_3_distillable}.